NIT-Administrative-Systems/dynamic-forms/docs/uploads.md

 Requests to download or view files follows a similar multi-step approach: when a user clicks a download link, Formiojs is asking the controller for a presigned download URL that only remains valid for a few minutes, and then the browser is sent there.

 The AWS S3 bucket itself should be private.
 The presigned URLs are what provide security for objects: the Laravel app gets a request for a resource, performs its own authorization checks, and then tells S3 to prepare a link for an authorized user.

+Local file upload does not use presigned URL but directly uploads and downloads from local storage.

 ## Temporary Files
 Since file transfers are done before a form is submitted, it is possible for a user to abandon their form and leave what is essentially junk data in the S3 bucket.